-The Leyland cypress, also known as Leylandii, is widely recognized for its tall stature and usefulness in creating privacy for yards.
-In some cases, it has even been known to cause disputes between neighbors.
+The Leyland cypress, also known as Leylandii, is well-known for its height and ability to create privacy for outdoor areas.
+However, it has been known to cause disputes between nearby properties at times.

 Leyland trees grow around three to four feet every year, which can cause them to invade other yards.
 While the tree may be invasive to other yards, does that make the roots invasive as well?